QuentinRa/blog.quentinra.dev/proj/methods/index.md

 That's something I came up with... or [not](https://gist.github.com/zsup/9434452).

-I trough, according to the agile method, that it's better when a programmer know what we are asking him to code before starting to code.
+I thought, that it's better when a programmer knows what we are asking him to code before starting to code.
 The idea is that you should write the documentation first, and the programmer must code exactly what's written in the documentation.
 If something needs to be changed, then changing the documentation comes first.

 This is a sort of "design by contract" kind of method, but it sure helps to have a clear (and not too long)